DoctorJohn/django-expo-notifications/README.md

 ## Settings

 You may optionally set the following settings in your Django project's settings module.
-The code snippet bellow shows the default values for each setting.
+The code snippet below shows the default values for each setting.

 ```python
 from datetime import timedelta